qmul-ceg/eldbdocs/docs/Connection/Setting_Up_VPN_Access.md

-# Setting Up CEG-VPN3 Access
+# Setting Up CEG-VPN Access
 ## Download your zip file
 You should have received an email containing a URL link to download a zip file containing your CEG-VPN3 login details.
 This is sensitive information, so save it to your secured home location in your .ssh folder or a dedicated OpenVPN folder.
 For instance:
 *C:\Users\{USERNAME}\OpenVPN*